-These groups are not constrained by any moral or ethical limits.
+These groups are unconstrained by any moral or ethical limits.
 Children, women, the elderly, teenage girls at a concert, pregnant women, gays, lesbians, nightclubbers, booksellers, shoppers in markets – no targets are off-limits.

 This is morally-speaking, the language of cavemen coupled with the exaltation of violence that you might once have found in Italian futurism or fascism.
-In the last two weeks British society has been subjected to two utterly horrendous attacks by groups and individuals that subscribe to this philosophy.
+In the last two weeks the UK has been subjected to two utterly horrendous attacks by groups and individuals that subscribe to this philosophy.

-There are many reasons why this has happened: the corruption, violence and tyranny of post-colonial regimes in the Middle East (sometimes with Western support and sometimes not); the wars in which successive British governments have recklessly involved themselves for more than fifteen years; the dirty games that elements of the British state have played with some of the same jihadists who are now carrying out attacks here; problems of identity, integration and alienation amongst second and third generation Muslim immigrants that have led some young Muslims to seek some kind of meaning and purpose in wars that have clearly brutalised them and annihilated any capacity for mercy, decency or empathy they may once have had.
+There are many reasons why this has happened: the corruption, violence and tyranny of post-colonial regimes in the Middle East (sometimes with Western support and sometimes not); the wars in which successive British governments have recklessly involved themselves for more than fifteen years; the dirty games that elements of the British state have played with some of the same jihadists who are now carrying out attacks here; the alienation of second and third generation Muslim immigrants that have led some young Muslims to seek meaning and purpose in wars and terrorist pseudo-wars.

 Whatever the individual motivations of their perpetrators, the atrocities and crimes that they have carried out have a clear strategic purpose.
-They are a form of social engineering, designed to be as disgusting and cruel as possible, in the hope of paving the way for a future of endless violence and heroic war.
+They are a form of political social engineering, designed to be as disgusting and cruel as possible and paveg the way for a future of endless violence and heroic war.

-Despite the anathema that our government pronounces on such groups, Western governments including our own have sometimes used them for their own ends, for example in Afghanistan and Libya, and sometimes they have been used by them.
-No government will ever admit to this of course, and so tragically, the public is rarely aware of the ‘blowback’ that can sometimes occur as a result of such linkages.
+Despite the anathema that our government pronounces on such groups, Western governments including our own have sometimes used them for their own ends, and sometimes they have been used by them.
+No government will ever admit to this, and so tragically, the public is rarely aware of the ‘blowback’ that can sometimes occur as a result of such linkages.

 So we are facing an incredibly dangerous, and in fact critical threat to our ‘way of life’, in terms of its potential longterm political and social consequences.
 Not only are these groups a real threat to the ‘soft targets’ who they are using to pursue their objectives, but they have a very real possibility of getting precisely the outcome they are seeking.

 These men know what kind of government they’re dealing with.
-They know that UK society is coursing with fear and hatred towards immigrants in general and Muslims in particular.
-They want more of it, because hatred and repression to them is the ‘true face’ of the British state and of British society that they want to reveal to their would-be constituency.
+They know that UK society is coursing with fear and hatred towards immigrants and Muslims in particular.
+They want more of this, because hatred and repression to them is the ‘true face’ of the British state and of British society that they want to reveal to their would-be constituencies.

-We should mourn together and find ways of working together, with men and women of all faiths and of no faith at all, to face down and marginalise these threats.
+We should mourn together and work with men and women of all faiths and of no faith at all, to face down and marginalise these threats.

-Contrary to what some – you know who – have said, that is not weakness, cowardice, surrender or moral decadence, it is simply the only way to avoid giving last night’s murderers what they want, and prevent these dark times from becoming even more catastrophic.
+To do this is not weakness, cowardice, surrender or moral decadence: it is simply the only way to avoid giving last night’s murderers what they want, and prevent these dark times from becoming even darker.